-The Wave Muscat, Oman
+Al Mouj, Muscat, Oman

-Located close to Muscat, the capital city of Oman, The Wave Muscat is a mixed-use development project occupying a total area of 2.5 million square metres along over six kilometres of natural beach.
-The Wave Muscat is being developed as a joint venture between the Oman-based Waterfront Investments, National Investment Funds Company, representing the Omani pension funds, and MAF Properties, which holds 50 per cent. of the joint venture entity, The Wave - Muscat SAOC (The Wave JV).
-The Wave JV has been established as an independent joint venture that has its own employees and operations, with MAF Properties having 50 per cent. voting powers and representation on the board.
-The Wave Muscat is being developed in seven phases, four of which have been completed.
-The Wave JV does not require funding from MAF Properties and is financed independently, including through the receipt of advance cash payments for the sale of units which are currently being used to finance construction of further development work.
+Located in Muscat, the capital city of Oman, Al Mouj Muscat is a mixed-use development project occupying a total area of 2.5 million square metres along over six kilometres of natural beach.
+Al Mouj Muscat is being developed as a joint venture between the Oman-based Waterfront Investments, Oman National Investments Development Company, representing the Omani pension funds, and Majid Al Futtaim Properties, which holds 50 per cent. of the joint venture entity called Al Mouj Muscat SAOC ("Al Mouj JV").
+Al Mouj JV has been established as an independent joint venture that has its own employees and operations, with Majid Al Futtaim Properties having 50 per cent. voting powers and representation on the board.
+Al Mouj Muscat have launched and sold 2,257 units to date out of a total of 5,949 units planned for the project.
+Al Mouj JV does not require funding from Majid Al Futtaim Properties and is financed independently, including through the receipt of advance cash payments for the sale of units which are currently being used to finance construction of further development work.